typelead/intellij-eta/README.md

 ## Running

-You can run a sandboxed version of the plugin with -
+You can run a sandboxed version of the plugin with:

 ```
-% ./gradlew runIde
+./gradlew runIde
 ```

 ## Testing

 ```
-% ./gradlew test
+./gradlew test
 ```